Map of Kildorrery Village

 This White Knights Castle, now in ruins, was reputedly built early in the 16th Century by William Coach 'The Blind' Fitzgibbon, son of the 5th White Knight.
 The rule of the Anglo Norman Fitzgibbon Clan spanned 12 generations until their dramatic demise in the 17th Century.

 Situated in the fertile Golden Vale, the Kildorrery area has always been associated with agriculture and farming.
 In Farahy Park, there is a selection of farm machines that came into use during the 19th Century.
+The Cow and Gate information boards are also located here.
+See 11 for the location of the Creamery.

 St. Colman's Church and site of Bowen's Court (Elizabeth Bowen)